 And now the choice is yours.

-To take one more step.
+Take one more step.

-To go on despite failure.
+Go on despite failure.

-To keep going even though you keep asking “why bother?”
+Keep going even though you keep asking “why bother?”

 And to drill down to what’s really important to you.